Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Environment Details

 where \:\: $R_{\text{Goal}} = 10, \:\: R_{\text{Step}} = 0.1, \:\: R_{\text{Tool}} = 0.1, \:\: R_{\text{Bonus}} = 0.1, \:\: \lambda_{\text{Goal}} = 0.9, \:\: N_{\text{max steps}} = 100$

-\textbf{Action Representations} Actions are represented as a 4D vector with normalized values [0, 1] as described in \myfig{fig:mining-env}.
-Dimensions represent skill category (navigation or pick-axe), movement direction (right, down, left, up), mine type where this action can be applied, and the outcome of applying the tool to the mine, respectively.
+\textbf{Action Representations}: The action representations are 4-dimensional vectors manually defined using a mix of number ids, and each dim is scaled to [0, 1]. as shown in Graph~\ref{fig:mining-env}.
+Dimensions 1 identifies the category of skills (navigation, pick-axe), 2 distinguishes movement skills (right, down, left, up), 3 denotes the mine on which this tool can be successfully applied, and 4 shows the result of applying this tool.
+We will normalize the action embedding space to [0, 1] for each dimension.